Okipa/laravel-medialibrary-ext/README.md

     Min. width: 150 px.
 Min. height: 70 px.
 Accepted types: jpg, jpeg, jpe, png.
 Max file size: 5Mb.
 ```

-#### Available methods:
+#### Available public methods:

 * `getMediaCaption(string $collectionName): string`: returns a complete caption for the given collection.
 * `getMediaDimensionsCaption(string $collectionName): string`: returns only the dimensions caption for the given collection.
 * `getMediaMimeTypesCaption(string $collectionName): string`: returns only the mime types caption for the given collection.
 * `getMediaSizeCaption(): string`: returns only the config max file size caption only.

-###Exceptions
+### Exceptions

-In order to avoid careless mistakes an `Okipa\MediaLibraryExt\Exceptions\CollectionNotFound` exception will be thrown when the specified collection is not found in the
+In order to avoid careless mistakes when using public methods that are requiring a `string $collectionName` argument provided by this extension, an `Okipa\MediaLibraryExt\Exceptions\CollectionNotFound` exception will be thrown when the given collection name is not found in the targeted model.
-targeted model.

 ## Testing